andre-ye/pub/_posts/2022-7-25-simulation-simulacra.md

 - Disneyland - a play of illusions and phantasms which serves as explicitly false to hide that it is real.
 - The return to the double, to the copy which is and is not the original, which is lived without origin
 - If there is no origin, then is there a telos?
 (Donna Haraway's titular philosophical question in *Cyborg Manifesto*)
+- Baudrillard plays into a cruel perversion of Kantian ontology: the real is moved beneath us, and now we observe the phenomenal standing upon thin air, and we retroactively constitute the existentially justificatory noumenal; the noumenal and the phenomenal both collapse under each others' weight.
+We cannot isolate the process of the real, the production of the real.